cca-io/rescript-mui/README.md

 | @mui/system         | Not implemented!             |        - |
 | @mui/x-data-grid    | Not implemented!             |        - |

+NOTE: "@mui/styles" will never be implemented, as it is the legacy styling solution which is not compatible with `React.StrictMode` or React 18.

 # Progress

 ## MUI-Material